 So when deciding on the best CRM software, consider both your company's technical capabilities and your ideas about how you want to work with the CRM system.

-Most CRM systems offer essentially the same thing.
-If you expect to manage your contacts, track leads and what stage of the sales process you're at, you don't need to compare other additional features that you won't even use.
+Most CRM systems basically offer the same thing.
+You can find contact management, keeping track of leads and what stage of the business process you are in for which business case in every CRM.
+If that's enough for you, you don't need to compare other additional functions at length that you won't even use.

 Rather, focus on the gaps your processes suffer from that you uncovered in step one.
 Ask whether the CRM system's features will help you solve these problems, how it will support your key processes, and whether it will be easy to work with.
 Look for this information on the CRM website, but also ask the CRM vendor about it.